iblai/iblai-python-sdk/docs/AiMentorApi.md

 Endpoint to get free usage count.
 Retrieve the number of questions left for a tenant  Accessible to tenant admins and students.
 Returns:      200: free usage count.
-404: When tenant not found.
+404: When tenant is not found.
 400: When data is not valid.
 Example:      GET: /api/ai-mentor/orgs/main/users/johndoe/free-usage-count/      Response:       {                         \"count\": 3                     }

 ### Example